-Based on the constraints and needs of a fictional company, the guide walks you through the basic foundation for governance best practices, from resource organization, to the governance of those resources, to identifying policy definitions.
+Based on the constraints and needs of a fictional company, the guide walks you through the basic foundation for governance best practices—from resource organization, to governance of those resource, to identifying policy definitions.

-All of the information included in the guide can be described as best practices, and although we occasionally deviate from the blueprint (more on that below), the guide is a must-read for any enterprise regardless of their chosen cloud provider.
+All of the information included in the guide can be described as best practices, and although we occasionally deviate from the blueprint provided (more on that below), the resource is a must-read for any enterprise, regardless of their chosen cloud provider.

 Key takeaways from the guide

-If your enterprise is looking to get ahead of the curve when it comes to good governance on Microsoft Azure, we recommend taking these steps:
+If your organization is looking to get ahead of the curve for good governance on Azure, we recommend taking these steps from the guide:

-- Identify what compliance needs are for your enterprise and the amount of auditing that will be required.
+- Identify the compliance needs of your organization and the amount of auditing that will be required

-- Understand if there are any geography requirements, such as data needing to stay within its country of origin.
+- Understand if there are any geography requirements, such as data that needs to stay within its country of origin

-- Ensure you are following best practices for DHCP assignments and naming conventions, which will greatly simplify your migration to the public cloud.
+- Ensure you are following best practices for DHCP assignments and naming conventions, which greatly simplifies your migration to the public cloud